mmesh/m-cli/README.md

 mmesh also provides a package repo that contains both DEB and RPM downloads.

-For DEB-based platforms (e.g. Ubuntu and Debian) run the following to setup a new APT sources.list entry and install `mmeshctl`:
+For DEB-based platforms (e.g. Ubuntu and Debian) run the following to setup a new APT sources.list entry and install `mmesh-cli`:

 ```shell
 echo 'deb [trusted=yes] https://repo.mmesh.io/apt/ /' | sudo tee /etc/apt/sources.list.d/mmesh.list